Who are Biden’s potential replacements in the 2024 presidential race?

 But while Newsom was unwavering in his support of Biden, political observers noted that he appeared to be teeing up his own future presidential bid.

-Last year, for instance, Newsom travelled overseas to visit with Chinese President Xi Jinping.
-Then, as the Republican presidential primary race started to heat up, he appeared on Fox News to debate one of the candidates, Florida Governor Ron DeSantis.
+Last year, for instance, Newsom travelled overseas to meet Chinese President Xi Jinping.
+Then, as the Republican presidential primary race started to heat up, he appeared on Fox News to debate with one of the candidates, Florida Governor Ron DeSantis.

 The two-term leader of a solidly blue state, Newsom nevertheless faced a recall effort in 2021 that sought to yank him from California’s governor’s mansion.